Final report for OW19-344

 Orchard management for reduced fungal disease risk

-Project has thus identified over 20 associated fungal pathogen with breadfruit diseases, as well as collecting anecdotal observations about the prevalence and diversity of diseases across farms.
-The emerging breadfruit industry in Hawai’i is powered primarily by small diversified farms that rely heavily on high quality production.
-The development best-practice management of breadfruit will considerably contribute to the economic sustainability of diversified farms in Hawai’i.
+Project has thus identified 13 associated genus as potential fungal pathogens of breadfruit and explored the relative resistance of five common breadfruit varieties in Hawai'i.
+Currently, to our knowledge no breadfruit growers use fungicides on their plants, and losses from diseases are generally accepted.
+Farmers have indicated that our research and education conducted in this grant has been of high value, and several have or have indicated that they will include sustainable disease management strategies in their orchards.
+At least one farmer has altered his plaanting plans to include more disease resistant varieties, and a number of farmers have indicated that they plan to implement some of the integrated disease management strategies to reduce disease incidence on their farms.
+The emerging breadfruit industry in Hawai'i is powered primarily by small diversified farms that rely heavily on high quality production.
+The development best-practice management of breadfruit will considerably contribute to the economic sustainability of diversified farms in Hawai'i.
 Subsequently, both environmental benefits from the tree cultivation and diversified agriculture will be realized, as well as social benefits of supporting small and local family farmers.

 It is not necessarily a success story unfortunately, but a story that does indicate the pressing need for this work.
 A massive phythophthora outbreak (we identified the disease through our culturing efforts) in one valley on O'ahu (Waiahole Valley) saw the total loss of one thirty tree orchard.
 It has been the first time that we have seen a total orchard death in our five years of working with breadfruit farmers.
 Other farmers in the valley saw nearly 100% fruit rot on some varieties, while other varieties did not suffer.
 One success is that we were able to document this horrendous disease outbreak and can use it to inform other farmers' practices.

 We have determined that while this project will make substantial contribution to the disease management of breadfruit, better spatial and temporal coverage, as well as more detailed ID (genetic ID vs optical ID) would greatly improve the project findings.
-We have proposed this work in our long-term Western SARE Research and Education project to build upon the foundation we are establishing with the current project.
+We had proposed this work in a long-term Western SARE Research and Education project to build upon the foundation we are establishing with the current project, but unfortunately were not funded.
+We may resubmit that proposal to continue this work in partnership with USDA ARS researchers.